PEORIA — As of Jan. 1, Illinois Central College was waiting on more than $3 million from the state.

-Page 2 of 2 - Spoon River’s staff totals have dropped from a total of 158 in 2008 to 138 in 2012, through a combination of attrition and unfilled positions.
+Spoon River’s staff totals have dropped from a total of 158 in 2008 to 138 in 2012, through a combination of attrition and unfilled positions.

 The state’s financial problems have forced colleges to become stronger and more efficient, said Spoon River president Curt Oldfield.